A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

 \subsection{Description of the summands supported on the partition strata}

-We need the following well known, elementary estimate: \begin{lemma} Let $\pi: \cC \to B$ be a flat projective family of locally planar reduced curves of arithmetic genus $g$ such that compactified jacobian family $\pi^J: \ov{J}_{\cC} \to B$, relative to a choice of a fine polarization exists and has nonsingular total space.
-Let $B^\circ \subset B$ be a dense open set such that the restriction $\pi\colon \cC_{B^\circ} \to B^\circ$ is smooth, and denote by $R^1$ the local system on $B^\circ$:
+{Before we apply the results let us recall a well known,} elementary estimate: \begin{lemma} Let $\pi: \cC \to B$ be a flat projective family of locally planar reduced curves of arithmetic genus $g$ such that compactified Jacobian family $\pi^J: \ov{J}_{\cC} \to B$, relative to a choice of a fine polarization exists and has nonsingular total space.
+Let ${U} \subset B$ be a dense open set such that the restriction $\pi\colon \cC_{{U}} \to {U}$ is smooth, and denote by $R^1$ the local system on ${U}$:

 Then